 The Reverend Dr. Nancy Ash, DD, PhD is a modern day mystic and pioneering midwife to the new paradigm since the 1970s.
 Her heart-centered voice is heard worldwide as a passionate new-thought-leader, author/poet, web TV host, and former radio co-host championing peace for all women, men and children on this planet.

-Dr. Ash is worldwide executive director of the NewEarth University, the planetary hub for wisdom-keeping of the NewEarth Project.
+Dr. Ash is Co-founding Chancellor of the NewEarth University, the planetary hub for wisdom-keeping of the NewEarth Project.
 She is president, graduate/postgrad advisor and Dean of the School of Interspiritual Studies at New Earth Theological University NETuniv.org Her book, Garland of Grace is a college textbook for the course she teaches, InterSpiritual Studies in Sacred Poetry.

 In tandem with decades of multi-dimensional work as a Oneness Advocate in the field of evolutionary consciousness, Nancy is deeply honored to serve (2015 – ) on the founding Board of Trustees for the International Tribunal for Natural Justice (ITNJ.org), to ensure that human rights are fairly and nobly upheld, restoring justice-making to the people.
 She feels that working in this capacity is an enormous responsibility steeped in integrity, diligence and steadfast devotion to a better world through truth and reconciliation, absolution and healing.